 You do not need a tripod for Fantasmic.
 You don’t even need a monopod.
 Your shutter speed will need to be relatively fast to freeze the action in the show.
 Remember, a tripod only eliminates camera shake induced by the photographer…it doesn’t freeze the things you’re photographing!

-Start by putting your camera in spot metering (Nikon) or partial metering (Canon).
-Basically, this is the metering mode that takes the very center of the frame, rather the whole scene or the center-average.
+Additionally, use the metering mode on your camera that takes the center-average of the frame, rather the whole scene.
 Since you’re photographing characters and they’ll have spotlights on them, you want to meter off of these characters.
 Do not average that metering with the dark areas behind them.

 If you stay in the default metering mode, prepare for blown out characters.
-I usually take this a step further by also dialing in -.7 as my exposure compensation.
+I usually take this a step further by also dialing in -1 as my exposure compensation.
 It’s easy to brighten dark spots than to recover blown highlights.
-You’ll also want to adjust your focusing mode to servo (Canon) or AF-C (Nikon), which will ensure that you’re continuously focusing.
+You’ll also want to adjust your focusing mode to ensure that you’re continuously focusing.
 Again, moving characters, so you want to be tracking focus on those movements.

 As for exposure settings, I like to go with aperture priority with a wide open aperture (f/2.8 on my lens), with auto ISO, setting a base, and a minimum shutter speed.
 Reasonable minds may vary on the use of aperture priority mode, and not every camera has as solid of auto ISO options as Nikon DSLRs, but I think it’s the best option.